Skip to main content

 Coordination Challenges

-When an AI system violates both the GDPR and the AI Act, multiple enforcement bodies may have jurisdiction.
-For example, a biased credit scoring AI system could trigger:
+When an AI system breaks both the GDPR and the AI Act, more than one regulator can claim jurisdiction.
+A biased credit scoring AI system, for example, could set off:

 • A GDPR investigation by the DPA (for unfair processing of personal data).